eManPrague/frui.ts/examples/complexdemo/docs/01-Init.md

 ## Required packages

-We will install these packages throughout the walkthrough, however, you can install them at once if you want to quickly start
+We will install these packages throughout the walkthrough, however, you can install them at once if you want to start quickly.

 TODO